The Allure of the Matcha Latte & How to Make a Perfect Cup of Matcha

 Once I understood the basics of Matcha latte preparation I set out to make my own recipe.
 I tried several different variations; some with sweetener, some without, some with frothed milk, some with whisked milk, some with half water/half milk, some with all milk, some with cocoa, and some with extra Matcha.
 My kitchen became a science laboratory with all the different kinds of lattes lined up for taste comparison.
 No matter the variation, however, I was consistently disappointed.
 It’s not that the Matcha lattes weren’t good, in fact each one was sweet, creamy, nutty and delivered the sense of mindful concentration that Matcha is famous for.
 However, with each frothy green concoction, I felt like the milk, sweetener or cocoa obscured the best parts of Matcha.
 Good Matcha tea is creamy, nutty, complex, grassy, sweet yet savory, light and uplifting, with notes of dark chocolate.
 Buried under milk and sweetener, the Matcha became a flat undertone, reminiscent of the complexity of Matcha but lacking the overtones that usually delight my palate.
 While Matcha lattes may be a good introduction to Matcha for the American palate, I’m content to keep whisking up my Matcha plain and simple.

-Traditional Matcha Preparation
+Mastering The Art of Traditional Matcha Preparation

 photos by Chloe Bolton & Sophie Slater